 We both studied at the Royal Academy’s School of Design here in Copenhagen, and already during the first couple of years we started our partnership.
 We were quite old, compared to students in many other countries, when we started studying, Nan Na was 23 and Sofie was 24.
 After high school, we spent some time, doing many different things, Nan Na studied photography and Sofie worked as a graphic design intern at a big newspaper.
 So when we finally started to study, we already had quite a lot of skills and were very eager and ready to start our own business.
 We took on anything we could get our hands on, for instance we did a mural at a music venue, which luckily led to more jobs, and gradually we had international clients, and suddenly we didn’t really have time to study.
 So we decided to take breaks from school, but it meant a lot to us to complete our master’s degree, so we kept coming back to study in small portions, and finally after being enrolled for 9 years, we got our MA’s.

-What does a typical working day include for you right now?
 Nan Na: A typical day is… not typical!
-(But common for any day is that we drink a lot of English tea :-D) The days really differ depending on what tasks we have, and that’s what’s so good about this job! 😀 Some days are about client meetings, other days are about practical issues related to production or to our online shop where we sell our own prints.
+(But common for any day is that we drink a lot of English tea :-D) The days really differ depending on what tasks we have, and that’s what’s so good about this job! :-D Some days are about client meetings, other days are about practical issues related to production or to our online shop where we sell our own prints.
 I feel that the best days are in the beginnings of projects, working with those first early sketches, where your mind is at work in pure creativity, when practical thoughts about limitations, client needs, budget or production are less present.